The plan for corporate domination of Americans

 It can’t be denied that what Powell came up with was pure genius, that is if you are of the cold, calculating, heartless, anti-American ilk.
 Powell provided the “aha” moment to the greediest of the greedy in corporate America.
 It is known as the Lewis Powell Memo, A.K.A. the Lewis Powell Manifesto, or more appropriately, the Corporate Blueprint to Dominate Democracy.

-The memo, titled “CONFIDENTIAL MEMORANDUM – ATTACK ON THE FREE ENTERPRISE SYSTEM, starts out by providing plenty of “evidence”, or at least Powell’s own twisted interpretation of current events of that time, that the corporate elite were being dethroned by all the evil people in America.
-To Powell, this evil took on many forms including communists, socialists, liberals, colleges, the media, intellectuals, the church, science, etc. Powell turned the imaginary attack on the predator elite into an actual attack on civilization.
+The memo, titled “CONFIDENTIAL MEMORANDUM – ATTACK ON THE FREE ENTERPRISE SYSTEM, starts by providing plenty of “evidence”, or at least Powell’s twisted interpretation of current events of that time, that all the evil people in America were dethroning the corporate class.
+To Powell, this evil took on many forms including communists, socialists, liberals, colleges, the media, intellectuals, the church, science, etc. Powell turned the imaginary attack on the corporate class into an actual attack on civilization.
 Below are some highlights of his battle plan.

 Attack the Movement